voidware/trek14/readme.md

 Means, 1 *Federation* vessel, 1 *Star* and 2 *Planets*.
 Other codes are K for Klingons and B for bases.

+You can use arrow keys within long range scan to move around.
+However, only the known galatic content will be available.
+So areas not yet scanne will remain blank.

+_Kirk's tip:_
+> Be sure to locate a nearby base _before_ going into battle.
+Use the long range scan movement arrows to remind you where the base is when you want to warp out.

 ## Warp Drive

 Press "W" from the command menu or from short range scan.